 This is a great question, because everyone has awkward personal calls to make at work, whether you’re planning a wedding or not.

 Most bosses will tell you that you’re not supposed to take personal calls while you’re on the clock, and I would agree with that.
 Aside from a quick discussion about evening plans (yes, we’re meeting at __ at ____), or a quick call to Grandma to wish her a happy birthday, in general, you should schedule your phone calls for your off hours.
 (In fact, reader C mentions talking to her mother and stopping her when the conversation turns to wedding — unless you and your mother work together, it doesn’t really matter WHAT you’re talking about — it sounds like you’re already stepping into dicey territory.
 Just my $.02, though.)

 That said, I do think there are some exceptions to the rule…

-Readers, what are your rules and guidelines for personal phone calls at the office?
+Readers, what are your rules and guidelines for making personal phone calls at work?